 The increase of power supplied at bigger distances means that the interfering signal probability at victim receiver is less than the 5 % level, and therefore, the number of interferers can be increased to keep the same 5 % probability level of interference.
 And on the contrary, the less distances can be assured by decreasing the interferers number.

-This way, the maximum number of interferers (2x114 UE + 2x19 BS) used in SEAMCAT simulations can be easily recalculated to another number by introducing the effective clutter of interferers in the form of the part of the circular ring of the same width as the hexagonal clutter dimensions 2Rc and having the same area, interferers number (density) and the distance from the RAS receiver to the ring centre Dc, Figure 61.
+This way, the number of interferers (114 UE + 19 BS) used in SEAMCAT simulations can be easily recalculated to another number by introducing the effective cluster of interferers in the form of the part of the circular ring of the same width as the hexagonal cluster dimensions 2Rc and having the same area, interferers number (density) and the distance from the RAS receiver to the ring centre Dc, Figure 61.